baetheus/deno-spa-example/README.md

 }
 ```

-In order for the types in lit-html to typecheck correctly we need to inform Deno
+In order for the types in React to typecheck correctly we need to inform Deno
 that we are only using the `dom` and `esnext` types.
 By default, `dom` types
 conflict with the default `deno.window` types that Deno automatically loads.
 The `dom` lib gives us access to the `document` as well as various browser types
-like `Node` and `Element` that are used in lit-html.
-The `esnext` lib gives us
+like `Node` and `Element` that are used in React The `esnext` lib gives us
 access to language builtins like `AsyncIterable` and `Object.hasOwn`.
 Without
 these the deno bundle process will fail on type checking.